A lighter, more responsive, comfortable, and environmentally-friendly version of the Gel Kayano? Say hello to the Asics Gel Kayano Lite.

 With a design that’s reminiscent of the Asics Gel Kayano 27 yet sufficiently revamped to cater to midfoot strikers, the Gel Kayano Lite features the following:

 Lighter build.
-The reason behind the 60-gram weight shred of the Kayano Lite is its new upper and midsole construction.
+The Kayano Lite shreds about an ounce (26 grams) with its new upper and midsole construction.
 This makeup is targeted to preserve the runner's energy to reach greater distances.

 More stable ride.
-The Kayano Lite has a wider base, covering more surface area than the Kayano 27.
+It has a wider base, covering more surface area than the Kayano 27.
 Adhering to this is the internal heel counter which locks the foot in place for minimized chances of slippage.